junxit/us-congress-bills-115/metadata.md

 - 2017-06-15 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with amendments.
 With written report No. 115-113.
 - 2017-06-15 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with amendments.
 With written report No. 115-113.
 - 2017-06-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 150.
+- 2018-05-17 — Amendment SA 2252 agreed to in Senate by Unanimous Consent.
+- 2018-05-17 — Amendment SA 2252 proposed by Senator McConnell for Senator Murkowski. (consideration: CR S2777; text: CR S2777) To modify the authorization of appropriations.
+- 2018-05-17 — Measure laid before Senate by unanimous consent. (consideration: CR S3776-3778)
+- 2018-05-17 — Passed Senate with amendments by Voice Vote. (text as passed Senate: CR S3777-3778)
+- 2018-05-17 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.(text as passed Senate: CR S3777-3778)
+- 2018-05-17 — Senate amendment agreed to: Amendment SA 2252 agreed to in Senate by Unanimous Consent.
+- 2018-05-17 — Senate amendment proposed (on the floor): Amendment SA 2252 proposed by Senator McConnell for Senator Murkowski.(consideration: CR S2777; text: CR S2777)
+- 2018-05-17 — Senate amendment submitted
+- 2018-05-17 — The committee amendments agreed to by Unanimous Consent. (text of measure as reported to Senate: CR S3776-3777)